reachC/bookmark2pdfconv/README.md

-With this php-cli script you can download all your firefox bookmarks and save it into pdf files.
+With this php-cli script you can download all your firefox bookmarks and save them into pdf files.
 This project uses the mPDF library for php.

-###How to install:
+# How to install:
 - Download this repository with git or as a zip file: git clone https://github.com/reachc/bookmark2pdfconv
 - You need write permission to the output folder
 - Install all needed php packages (Ubuntu/Debian: sudo apt-get install php7.0 php7.0-cli php7.0-mbstring php7.0-xml)
 - The default layout of the pdf files is "A3 landscape".
 You can change this at the line "$mpdf = new mPDF('utf-8', 'A3-L');".

-###How to use:
+# How to use:
 - Export your firefox bookmarks into a json file: "Bookmark" -> "Show all Bookmarks" -> "Import and Backup" -> "Backup"